Rent and service charges: England

 If your tenancy includes 2 rent free weeks, rent will not be charged on your account for the weeks commencing:

-If you pay monthly by Direct Debit your payments are calculated to give you equal instalments each month, with the rent-free weeks taken into account.
+If you pay monthly by Direct Debit your payments are calculated to give you equal instalments each month, with the rent-free weeks taken into account when the instalments are calculated.

 What do I need to do to change my payment amount?